Boarders/slick-blog/site/posts/peano.md

       pf2 : from-ℕ (Succ (induction (λ _ → ℕ) prev Zero Succ)) ≡ (succ prev)
       pf2 = cong succ pf
     in
       trans pf1 pf2

+  prop-eq
+    : ∀ {N} {{_ : Rel N}} {{peano : Peano N}}
+    → from-ℕ (to-ℕ n) ≡ n
+  prop-eq =
+      induction
+     -- we use induction on the principle
+     -- we are trying to show with the above
+     -- lemmas.
+        (λ n → from-ℕ (to-ℕ  n) ≡ n)
+        n
+        zero-lem
+        (λ {prev} → succ-lem prev)
 ```

 This shows that any two types which satisfy the Peano axioms are equivalent in the sense that there
 are maps between them which form an isomorphism up to equivalence.

 This is quite interesting as it stands but we might wonder if there is a more direct characterization of the natural numbers?
-After all, our original definition as a recursive algebraic data type seems to give a perfectly good specification of what the natural numbers are and how they can be built.
-Let us turn to a characterization of $\mathbb{N}$ given by Lawvere that allows us to recover this intuition.
+After all, our original definition as a recursive algebraic data type seems to give a perfectly good specification of what the natural numbers _are_.
+Let us turn to a characterization of $\mathbb{N}$ given by Lawvere that allows us to flesh out this intuition.

-We define the category of discrete dynamical systems which has:
+We define the category of discrete dynamical systems, whose:

-  - Objects given by set $X$ along with a starting point $x_0 \in X$ and a
+  - Objects are sets $X$ equipped with a starting point $x_0 \in X$ and a
     self-map $f : X \rightarrow X$.
-  - Morphisms given by those set maps $\phi : X \rightarrow Y$ which take basepoint to basepoint
+  - Morphisms are functions $\phi : X \rightarrow Y$ which take basepoint to basepoint
     and which commute with the self-map:
     $$
 \begin{array}{lll}